hyperfiddle/electric-fiddle/README.md

 # Hyperfiddle demos repo — Electric Fiddle

-This is an **internal playground repo** where we host a lot of our demos, live examples, and little snippets.
-In its current form it's not intended for public use, but we leave it published so we can link to the source code of certain demos when we need to.
+This is an **internal playground repo** where we host a lot of our demos, live examples, and little snippets and deploy them to prod.
+In its current form it's **not intended for public use**.
+We only leave it published so we can link to the source code of certain demos when we need to.

 For a minimalist Electric starter repo, see https://gitlab.com/hyperfiddle/electric3-starter-app.